tc39/proposal-smart-pipelines/readme.md

 It is also conceptually similar to [WHATWG-stream piping][] and [Node-stream piping][].

 </details>

+The binary operator proposed here would provide a backwards- and forwards-compatible style of chaining nested expressions into a readable, left-to-right manner.
+Nested transformations become untangled into short steps in a zero-cost abstraction.

 The proposal is a variant of a [previous pipe-operator proposal][] championed by [Daniel “littledan” Ehrenberg of Igalia][].
 This variant is listed as